RasmussenLab/vamb/README.md

 If you have a dataset too large to fit in RAM and feel the temptation to bin each sample individually, you can instead use a tool like `sourmash` to group similar samples together in smaller batches, bin these batches individually.
 This way, you can still leverage co-abundance, and will get much better results.

-__4) Map the reads to the FASTA file to obtain BAM files__

-:warning: *Important:* Vamb only accepts BAM files sorted by coordinate.
-You can sort BAM files with `samtools sort`.

-Be careful to choose proper parameters for your aligner - in general, if reads from contig A align to contig B, then Vamb will bin A and B together.
+__4) Map the reads to the FASTA file to obtain abundances__ Be careful to choose proper parameters for your aligner - in general, if reads from contig A align to contig B, then Vamb will bin A and B together.
 So your aligner should map reads with the same level of discrimination that you want Vamb to use.
-Although you can use any aligner that produces a specification-compliant BAM file, we prefer using `minimap2` (though be aware of [this annoying bug in minimap2](https://github.com/lh3/minimap2/issues/15) - see our Snakemake script for how to work around it):
+You can use either a mapper that produces a specification-compliant BAM file, but we prefer using `strobealign` with the `--aemb` flag, which is insanely fast, and produces abundance estimations directly:

 ```
-minimap2 -d catalogue.mmi /path/to/catalogue.fna.gz; # make index
-minimap2 -t 28 -N 5 -ax sr catalogue.mmi --split-prefix mmsplit sample1.forward.fastq.gz sample1.reverse.fastq.gz | samtools view -F 3584 -b --threads 8 > sample1.bam
+strobealign -t 8 --aemb /path/to/catalogue.fna.gz /path/to/reads/sample1.fw.fq.gz /path/to/reads/sample1.rv.fq.gz > aembdir/sample1.aemb.tsv
 ```

-:warning: *Important:* Do *not* filter the aligments for mapping quality as specified by the MAPQ field of the BAM file.
-This field gives the probability that the mapping position is correct, which is influenced by the number of alternative mapping locations.
-Filtering low MAPQ alignments away removes alignments to homologous sequences which biases the depth estimation.

-If you are using BAM files where you do not trust the validity of every alignment in the file, you can filter the alignments for minimum nucleotide identity using the `-z` option.
+:warning: *Important:* If you use BAM files as input instead of the output of `strobealign --aemb`, Vamb needs BAM files sorted by coordinate.
+You can sort BAM files with `samtools sort`.

 __5) Run Vamb__

 By default, Vamb does not output any FASTA files of the bins.
 In the examples below, the option `--minfasta 200000` is set, meaning that all bins with a size of 200 kbp or more will be output as FASTA files.
 Run Vamb with:

-`vamb bin default -o SEP --outdir OUT --fasta FASTA --bamdir /dir/with/bamfiles --minfasta 200000`,
+`vamb bin default -o SEP --outdir OUT --fasta FASTA --aemb AEMBDIR`,

-where `SEP` in the {Separator} chosen in step 3, e.g. `C` in that example, `OUT` is the name of the output directory to create, `FASTA` the path to the FASTA file and `BAM1` the path to the first BAM file.
-You can also use shell globbing to input multiple BAM files: `my_bamdir/*bam`.
+where `SEP` in the {Separator} chosen in step 3, e.g. `C` in that example (it defaults to 'C'), `OUT` is the name of the output directory to create, `FASTA` the path to the FASTA file and `AEMBDIR` the path to a directory with the .tsv files created by `strobealign` in step 4.
+If you input BAM files, e.g. from a mapper other than `strobealign`, use `--bamdir` instead of `--aemb` to specify the input to Vamb.

 Note that if you provide insufficient memory (RAM) to Vamb, it will run very slowly due to [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)).
 Make sure you don't run out of RAM!